#38: Podcast Growth Strategy: Three Tier Framework

-Ed Barker, founder of Studio 1878, introduces a five-episode series on podcast distribution and growth, arguing that being “everywhere” often creates more work and worse results.
+In this episode, Ed Barker, founder of Studio 1878, opens a five-episode series on podcast distribution and growth by challenging the assumption that being available everywhere is the right strategy.

 What’s Inside